Guides

 That’s more the reason why you need to ensure your pitch stands out.
 It needs to be persuasive, concise, and spark the editors’ interest.
 If you need help writing such a pitch, feel free to rework our template for pitching to bloggers.

-7. Reach Out To Current Contributors
+7. Reach Out to Current Contributors

 If reaching out to editors doesn’t work, don’t worry.
 There’s still one more method to try: contacting other contributors.

-Again, you want to contact contributors that are most relevant to you — contributors that publish articles in the same section you want to write for.
+Again, you want to contact contributors that are most relevant to you—contributors that publish articles in the same section you want to write for.

 Simply browse through the section you’re considering, click through a few articles, and check out their authors.